Agencies Responsible for regulating drones in the Republic of Ecuador

 Are drones permitted in Galapagos?

 Galapagos National Park prohibits using drones in flight.
 The PNG created this law to avoid causing damage to the island’s delicate ecosystem, as animals and birds may be scared or collide with these aircraft.
-The use of drones on the islands is strictly restricted to research and monitoring purposes or with special permission for commercial purposes.
+Drones on the islands are strictly restricted to research and monitoring purposes or with special permission for commercial purposes.

 Full information can be obtained by contacting the GNPD.